Gegenwartssprache I (3 Major)

 Overall aims and purpose

-Students on this module will be working towards achieving B2/C1 on the Common European Framework of Reference for Languages (CEFR)
+Students on this module will be working towards achieving B2 on the Common European Framework of Reference for Languages (CEFR), with Post-Beginner students working towards achieving B1 on the Common European Framework.
+Post-Beginner students receive on extra contact hour per week.

 This module deepens students' command of the written language through translation, text and essay work.
 Emphasis will be placed on a secure grasp of structures and sensitivity to register.
 Oral proficiency will be fostered through discussions of contemporary issues in the German-speaking world with students' presentations on various topics.
 In order to prepare students for their year abroad, key topics will be covered, university life in Germany and Austria, and general 'Landeskunde'.
 Students will also be required to read and review two short novels in order to expand their vocabulary and improve their grasp of grammatical structures.